pjtunstall/filler/README.md

 ## Context

-This project is my response to an 01Edu exercise called [filler](https://github.com/01-edu/public/tree/master/subjects/filler).
+This project is my response to the 01Founders/01Edu exercise called [filler](https://github.com/01-edu/public/tree/master/subjects/filler).
 The challenge is to create a bot (program) that can defeat another bot at a certain game.

 ## Rules